ruchee/vimrc/vimfiles/bundle/vim-python/submodules/pylint/doc/user_guide/run.rst

 * Any configuration file found as explained above
 * Options appearing before ``--generate-rcfile`` on the Pylint command line

-Of course you can also start with the default values and hand tune the configuration.
+Of course you can also start with the default values and hand-tune the configuration.

 Other useful global options include: